 Baked Marinated Pork.
-This is quintessential Yucatan dish, from a region that is quite possibly the “capital” of leaf-wrapped foods.
+This is a quintessential Yucatan dish, from a region that is quite possibly the “capital” of leaf-wrapped foods.
 The color and flavor of the marinade are characterized by achiote, or annatto seed.
 This succulent baked pork is worth trying even without banana leaves, though the taste will not be exactly the same.
 Simply omit the leaves and cover the baking dish with aluminum foil.

-- 2 banana leaves, passed over a flame to soften
+2 banana leaves, passed over a flame to soften

 4 lbs. pork leg

-- 200 grams (2 bricks, about 4 ounces each) achiote paste
+200 grams (2 bricks, about 4 ounces each) achiote paste

-- 1 cup bitter orange juice, or use half sweet orange juice and vinegar
+1 cup bitter orange juice, or use half sweet orange juice and vinegar

-- ¼ teaspoon ground cumin
+¼ teaspoon ground cumin

-- 1 teaspoon crumbled, dried oregano
+1 teaspoon crumbled, dried oregano

-- 1 teaspoon ground black pepper
+1 teaspoon ground black pepper

-- ½ teaspoon ground cinnamon
+½ teaspoon ground cinnamon

-- 4 large allspice berries, coarsely ground
+4 large allspice berries, coarsely ground

-- 4 garlic cloves, peeled and crushed
+4 garlic cloves, peeled and crushed

-- 2 tablespoons melted lard or corn oil
+2 tablespoons melted lard or corn oil

 Line the bottom of a large baking dish with banana leaves, one lengthwise and one widthwise, letting them hang over the sides of the dishes so that they may be folded over the pork.
 Place the pork on the leaves.

-Fold back the banana leaves, drizzle the melted lard or corn oil the pork, fold the leaves back over the pork and cover all tightly with aluminum foil.
+Fold back the banana leaves, drizzle the melted lard or corn oil on the pork, fold the leaves back over the pork and cover tightly with aluminum foil.
 (Do not drain the marinade; this dish gets cooked in it, making it steamed rather than roasted).

 Serve with red onion rings marinated in orange juice vinaigrette and plenty of hot corn tortillas to make tacos.